albamig/rpn-calculator/README.md

 # RPN Calculator

-A reverse polish notation calculator from the book _Learn you a Haskell from great good_.
+A reverse polish notation calculator from the book _Learn you a Haskell for great good_.